-Building occupants who are considered essential to the running of the building and journalists are also permitted to attend APH during the lockdown.
-We would ask though that numbers are kept as low as possible.
+Building occupants who are considered essential to the running of the building and the media who are considered essential by their employers can continue to attend APH during the lockdown.

 Travelling to the ACT

-A list of designated postcodes in the surrounding region outside of the ACT has been issued by ACT Health so those staff considered essential who live in those areas may still travel to their work at Parliament House.
+A list of designated postcodes in the surrounding region outside of the ACT has been issued by ACT Health so those staff considered essential who live in those areas may still travel to their work at APH.

 Information for those living outside the ACT in one of the approved postcodes can be found here.